Posted on

 Fun Scan Fact: if your mitochondria are stressed, this will show up as stress in your Cellular Metabolism Dial.

-These mitochondria are often referred to as the ‘powerhouses’ of the cell, as they are responsible for producing energy.
+These mitochondria are often called the ‘powerhouses’ of the cell, as they are responsible for producing energy.
 CoQ10’s primary role lies in this energy production process, but its functions extend beyond that, as we will see.
-It makes sense that when taking a supplement form of CoQ10, it should be taken with fat, or be a supplement where a fat is part of the supplement.
+It makes sense that when taking a supplement form of CoQ10, it should be taken with fat or be a supplement where fat is part of the supplement.

 What is Coenzyme Q10 and it’s Role in the Body?

-Michael Murray, ND., notes the primary use of CoQ10 is a top heart healthy supplements.
+Michael Murray, ND., notes that the primary use of CoQ10 is one of the top heart-healthy supplements.

 What is Coenzyme Q10 as an Overall Health Support?